Senate moves to advance bill to prevent government shutdown

 "Despite these shortcomings, the continuing resolution still provides resources critical to our communities and national security," she said in a statement.
 "And with just four days before the end of the fiscal year, it keeps the government open.
 I urge my colleagues in both chambers to act quickly to pass this legislation."

-But Democrats and Republicans have indicated they want the permitting measure to be taken up separately from the short-term continuing resolution.
+But Democrats and Republicans had indicated they wanted the permitting measure to be taken up separately from the short-term continuing resolution.

 "I am disappointed that unrelated permitting reform was attached to this bill.
 This is a controversial matter that should be debated on its own merits," Leahy said in his statement.
 "However, with four days left in the fiscal year, we cannot risk a government shutdown; we must work to advance this bill."